 At the state level, tons of investment is being done.

 Beyond covering the map with broadband access by 2024, a further goal seeks to have minimum internet speeds of 150/150 megabits-per-second available statewide by 2028.

-Today’s fastest Internet speeds well exceed 150 megabits per second, which equals 1.2 gigabits per second (Gbps).
+Today’s fastest Internet speeds well exceed 150 megabits per second, equals to 0.15 Gigabits per second (Gbps)**.

 People in Snohomish and Monroe have access to service speeds beyond 4 gigabits per second.
 Everett’s speediest exceeds 6 gigabits per second.